davidlidebrandt/milestone-project-3/README.md

 * The cornflakes(flake8) linter was installed as an extension to the development environment and validated the Python code throughout the project.

+* The responsiveness was tested by simulating a vide variety of devices such as phones, tablets and desktops using the Chrome DevTools and http://whatismyscreenresolution.net/multi-screen-test.

+* The site was tested on three different browsers: Google Chrome, Mozilla Fireforx and Microsoft Edge.

 ### Manual tests of functions and features